-But there’s no denying that having a private driver who knew where they were going, access to a car with a/c in it, and a guide who knew the lay of the land made our day far less stressful–and those services alone would have been worth the price of the tour.
+But there’s no denying that having a private driver who knew where they were going, access to a car with a/c in it, and a guide who knew the lay of the land made our one day in Cairo far less stressful–and those services alone would have been worth the price of the tour.

 The culture of ancient Egypt is worthy of a guided tour.

 Both Giza and the Egyptian Museum, while incredible, have a distinct lack of signs and contextual information available onsite.